Nancy64-bit/customer-management-application/README.md

   - Failure: 500, UUID not found
   - Failure: 400, Body is Empty

-## UI Integration

-To integrate the APIs into your application, follow these basic steps:

-1. Create a basic UI using HTML.
-A simple HTML table, form, and buttons will suffice.
-2. Design three screens:
-   - **Login Screen**: Allow users to log in and obtain the Bearer token.
-   - **Customer List Screen**: Display the list of customers.
-   - **Add New Customer Screen**: Enable the creation of new customers, deletion, and updating of existing ones.

 ## Testing with cURL

 You can use cURL commands to test the API endpoints: